zevio/PCU/README.md

 ## Test

-To test your installation, go to pcu/ directory and execute the Makefile with the following command line :
+To test your installation, execute the Makefile with the following command line :

 `make test`